Last Updated on May 17, 2023 by Matt

 Street-based scooters

-The line between an urban and an off-road scooter is thin, but as a rule of thumb – if it has regular smooth tires instead of deep threads, it is made for the streets.
+Distinguishing between urban and off-road scooters is simple.
+If it has smooth tires instead of deep treads, it’s designed for the streets.

 Another sign that a scooter is made for an urban terrain is the lack of proper suspension.
 If a scooter does not have shock absorbers, you will feel almost every bigger pothole on the road, let alone bumps on dirt tracks.